-- Staff continues to review potential new pole locations and is engaging in a systemwide review of potential ESZ needs Staff continues to meet with the internal signal team and BBII signal team to determine potential Real Estate interests. - The project is building a fence and moving light poles on the PG&E Cinnabar property to clear foundation locations.
-Staff has negotiated access with PGE pending completion of the fence and lighting work and drafted legal documents for possession.
+• Staff continues to review potential new pole locations and is engaging in a systemwide review of potential ESZ needs Staff continues to meet with the internal signal team and BBII signal team to determine potential Real Estate interests.

-- Continued review of ESZ needs submitted by BBII compared to direction from contract. - Continue to work with property owner on Phan parcel to close escrow. - Complete Marchese appraisal. - File "friendly" condemnation action to get possession of PG&E Cinnabar site. - Continue to meet with internal signal team and BBII signal team to determine potential Real Estate needs. - Make offers on the parcel for which appraisals have been completed. - Continue to work with project team to identify and analyze new potential parcels. - Map newly identified parcels.
+- Continued review of ESZ needs submitted by BBII compared to direction from contract. - Continue to meet with internal signal team and BBII signal team to determine potential Real Estate needs. - Make offers on the parcel for which appraisals have been completed. - Continue to work with project team to identify and analyze new potential parcels. - Map newly identified parcels.